 Our clinic is available for all our students.
-If a student is sick and can't stay in class, he or she can be accompanied by another student to the main office.
-If the student must go home early, the office staff will contact the parents.
+If a student is sick, the student should communicate with a teacher immediately.
+In some cases, if a student cannot stay in class, he or she should be accompanied by another student to the main office.
+The office staff will assess the situation and if the student must go home early, the office staff will contact the parents.
 Students may only contact parents through the main office telephone.
-Students are not permitted to call parents from personal or classroom telephones.
+Students should report feeling sick to the teacher and school first and should refrain from calling parents from personal or classroom telephones unless otherwise indicated by the school.